SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/Challenges-and-Learnings/README.md

 ### Key Learning

 - A visual can work correctly by itself but still require changes after integration into the complete dashboard.

+- The final behaviour should always be tested inside the actual report where the visual will be used.

 ---